705062791/TVCG-Video-Stabilization-via-joint-Trajectory-Smoothing-and-frame-warping/README.md

 ### Ultimately, you'll get stable videos in the specified folder（save_path）

 ----
+### If you have any problem in running this code please contact me by mtz705062791@gmail.com
 ### Please visit [http://nieyongwei.net/](http://nieyongwei.net/) for more information
 ### Please cite our paper:
     T. Ma, Y. Nie, Q. Zhang, Z. Zhang, H. Sun and G. Li, "Effective Video Stabilization via Joint Trajectory Smoothing and Frame Warping," in IEEE Transactions on Visualization and Computer Graphics.